catherinn/dsti-bigdata-2023-spring/09.cloud-and-alternative-solutions/index.md

 - MLFlow (Databricks)

 ## What’s next in Big Data?
 Data mesh

+Hadoop was first implemented by Yahoo (DOug Cutting), after google published a scientific paper on how they do distributed systems.
+So google invented it and yahoo implemented it.

 [How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh](https://martinfowler.com/articles/data-monolith-to-mesh.html)